vishwasurati09/practical4/README.md

 The objectives of this practical are:
 1. Learn to create and display **patterns** using Python loops.
 2. Generate a **right half pyramid** and a **full (reverse) pyramid** pattern.
-3. Find **even numbers between 1 to 100** and calculate minimum, maximum, and sum.
+3. Find **odd numbers between 1 to 100** and calculate minimum, maximum, and sum.
 4. Practice organizing files in **folders** and pushing code & outputs to **GitHub**.

 ---